 What are the entry requirements?

-Pay annual tuition and present the secondary degree, along with the rest of the documentation.
+Pay annual tuition and present the secondary degree, along with the rest of the documentation and you will have to take a compulsory leveling course.

 What documentation do I have to submit?

-- Photocopy of the Legalized Middle Level Certificate of Studies (secondary).
+- Photocopy of the Legalized Medium Level Certificate of Studies (secondary).

 - 2 Passport photos 4 x 4